-LINK Upper Clutha is the central government-supported, locally-driven community development scheme that is working to connect our community as it grows.
+LINK Upper Clutha is the community-led development scheme that is working to connect our community as it grows.

 A united approach to community development and social and economic enterprise in the Upper Clutha